Interlibrary Loan Borrowing

 How Long Will I Have the Item Once It Arrives?
 Loan periods vary and are stipulated by the lending library.
 On average, most books are available for approximately four weeks.
 Lending libraries also specify whether an item may be taken out of the library overnight, or must be used within The Styberg Library.

 How Much Does It Cost?
-On behalf of the students, faculty and staff of Garrett-Evangelical and Seabury, The Styberg Library will gladly request items from other libraries.
+On behalf of the students, faculty and staff of Garrett-Evangelical and Bexley Seabury, The Styberg Library will gladly request items from other libraries.
 Most items are available without charge to the patron.
-On rare occasions a lending library may charge a fee which may be passed on to the borrower.
+On rare occasions, a lending library may charge a fee which may be passed on to the borrower.
 We will obtain the borrower’s agreement to pay the fee before finalizing the borrowing request.

 Are There Any Other Restrictions?
 Yes.
 We do not place ILL requests for books available in the library, including reference books or books on the course reserve shelf.
+We do not request books that are required for courses.

 For other questions, please see our Interlibrary Loan policy.